circleci/circleci-docs/jekyll/_cci2/custom-images.md

 CircleCI 2.0 gives you access to the power and flexibility of Docker.
 One of the ways you can take advantage of this is to create custom Docker images for your jobs.
 The benefits of doing this are:

-1. Faster job execution because you can include all tools you require, eliminating the need to install them on each job run
+1. Faster job execution because you can preinstall all the tools you require, eliminating the need to install them on each job run
-2. A more concise and and easier to maintain CircleCI `config.yml` file
+2. A more concise and easier to maintain CircleCI `config.yml` file

 In this document we will give a walkthrough how to create a custom image.
 In most cases you'll want to have a custom image for your [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container) so we'll mostly describe this case.
 But you can easily apply this knowledge to create images for supporting containers as well.